On This Page

 Issue: Land area recorded incorrectly.
 Solution: File a correction application at dharani.telangana.gov.in or visit the Tahsildar office with your old pattadar passbook, survey records, and any sale/inheritance documents.

 Corrections typically take 15-30 days.
-Your Rythu Bandhu payment will be recalculated based on corrected area from the next season.
+Your Rythu Bharosa payment will be recalculated based on corrected area from the next season.

 Issue: Land recently purchased but not reflecting in Dharani.
 Solution: Complete the registration and mutation process at the Sub-Registrar's office.

-After mutation is approved and reflected in Dharani, your land will automatically qualify for Rythu Bandhu from the next disbursement cycle.
+After mutation is approved and reflected in Dharani, your land will automatically qualify for Rythu Bharosa (formerly Rythu Bandhu) from the next disbursement cycle.
 New purchase registrations through Dharani now include automatic Rythu Bandhu enrollment.

 Issue: Deceased farmer's name still on records.
 Solution: Initiate succession mutation through Dharani portal or Tahsildar office.

 Submit death certificate, legal heir certificate, and identity documents of all legal heirs.
-Once mutation is complete, the new owner receives Rythu Bandhu.
+Once mutation is complete under Rythu Bharosa rules, the new owner receives Rythu Bandhu.

 If multiple heirs, the benefit is proportional to each heir's share in the land.

-NRI landowners with agricultural land in Telangana are eligible for Rythu Bandhu if their name appears in Dharani records as the pattadar.
+NRI landowners with agricultural land in Telangana are eligible for Rythu Bharosa (formerly Rythu Bandhu) if their name appears in Dharani records as the pattadar.
 The benefit is credited to their Indian bank account.
 NRIs must ensure their Aadhaar is linked to the Indian bank account where they want the payment.
-Many NRIs from Telangana hold ancestral agricultural land but haven't updated records — complete the mutation process through a power of attorney holder if you cannot visit India.
+Many NRIs from Telangana hold ancestral agricultural land but haven't updated records - complete the mutation process through a power of attorney holder if you cannot visit India.

-Urban residents owning agricultural land in Telangana districts also receive Rythu Bandhu — there's no requirement that the owner must be a farmer or must cultivate the land personally.
+Urban residents owning agricultural land in Telangana districts also receive Rythu Bharosa (formerly Rythu Bandhu) - there's no requirement that the owner must be a farmer or must cultivate the land personally.
 This is why critics say the scheme benefits urban landlords.
 However, from the government's perspective, any incentive that keeps agricultural land in cultivation (even through tenant farming) serves the broader food security objective.

 📝How to Apply